Xilinx/VVAS/sphinx/source/docs/freq_asked_questions.rst

    <details>
    <summary><a>Is there support for multi-stage (cascading) network?</a></summary>

-If it is the question that there will be single meta data generated after all ML operations, then this is not supported as on today.
-But one can connect multipe instances of dpuinfer one after another and each will generate its own ML data separately, then this is supported.
+One can connect multipe instances of ``ivas_xdpuinfer`` one after another to implement multi-stage cascading network and each ML instance will generate its own inference data separately.
+This is already supported in this release.
+However accumulation of inference data from several ML instances in a pipeline into a single meta data structure is not yet supported by plug-ins and this has to be done by the application.

 .. raw:: html